 As your guitar playing skill level evolves, so will your specific guitar technique challenges.

-This means: the practice methods you use at each stage of your guitar playing also need to evolve.
+The practice methods you use at each stage of your guitar playing must also evolve.

 Download this free guitar speed eGuide to learn proven guitar practice strategies, so you can play guitar as fast as you’ve always wanted.